Analysis | The best prop bets for Super Bowl LV

 No +250

 This has become one of the more reliable props in recent Super Bowl history — the heavy juice on “yes” reflects that — because the games have been close: The last true blowout took place seven years ago in Super Bowl XLVIII, when the Seahawks scored a 43-8 win over the Broncos.
-The six Super Bowls since then have been decided by an average of 8.8 points, and each of those games featured a score in the final 3½ minutes of the game (last year there were two).
-This prop has hit in 22 of the last 27 Super Bowls, and with just a 3.5-point spread, another close game could be at hand this year.
+The six Super Bowls since have been decided by an average of 8.8 points, and each of those games featured a score in the final 3½ minutes.
+(And last year there were two.)
+This prop has hit in 22 of the past 27 Super Bowls, and with just a 3½-point spread, another close game could be at hand this year.

 — Matt Bonesteel